 Acra Enterprise Edition contains more sophisticated search technology, suitable for more complex SQL queries.

 There are different ways to search through encrypted data, but not all of them are production-ready.

 This article is just scratching the surface in the area of secure search and introduces the concept and our take on it–Acra Searchable Encryption–a solution for secure search in an encrypted data.

 Acra SE uses strong modern cryptography and is based on the blind indexing approach.
 Acra works as transparent proxy for SQL databases and as separate REST API service for NoSQL databases.

 You can find more info on secure search over encrypted data in the slides for the talk “Search over encrypted records: from academic dreams to production-ready tool” by one of our security engineers behind search in Acra.

-Overview of existing searchable encryption approaches, as well as cryptographic scheme of Acra SE and its performance valuations are available in scientific paper.
+Overview of the existing searchable encryption approaches, as well as cryptographic scheme of Acra SE and its performance valuations are available in our scientific paper.